openhab/org.openhab.binding.zwave/doc/fibaro/fgwreu111_0_0.md

 ### Parameter 61: Power reports – on change

 minimal change in measured power to report
-This parameter defines minimal change (from the last reported) in measured power that re-sults in sending new report.
-For loads under 50W the parameter is irrelevant, report are sent every 5W change.

-0 - reporting on change disabled

-1-500 (1-500%, 1% step) – minimal change
+<p&gtThis parameter defines minimal change (from the last reported) in measured power that re-sults in sending new report.
+For loads under 50W the parameter is irrelevant, report are sent every 5W change.</p&gt <p&gt0 - reporting on change disabled</p&gt <p&gt1-500 (1-500%, 1% step) – minimal change</p&gt
 Values in the range 0 to 500 may be set.

 The manufacturer defined default value is ```15```.